melezhik/outthentic/README.md

 Here are the brief comments to the example above:

-- \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, upstream story should call it.
+- \`downstream=1' declare story as downstream; now runner will never execute this story directly, upstream story should call it.

-- call \'run_swat_module(method,resource,variables)' function inside upstream story hook to run downstream story.
+- call \'run_story(method,resource,variables)' function inside upstream story hook to run downstream story.

 - you can call as many downstearm stories as you wish.